mikejac/node-red-contrib-google-smarthome/README.md

   `Use http Node-RED root path`: If enabled, use the same http root path prefix configured for Node-RED, otherwise use /.

+  `Path`: The path prefix to use for the requests.
+Default is /smarthome

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.

   `Use external SSL offload`: If enabled, SSL encryption is not used by the node and must be done elsewhere.